Double Trouble with Millie and Bear

 topdogPet Portraits 2 Comments

 “Keep moving, Pal.”
-This portrait commission was a memorial for a beloved family pet, Seamus.
-Apparently, Seamus was quite the character and loved going for rides in the car and growling at people who passed by the vehicle – in a “keep moving – nothing to see here” kind of way.
-This hobby (or habit) was so amusing to the family that one of them commissioned me to memorialize it in a second portrait.
-The …
+This funny pet portrait commission is a memorial for a beloved family pet, Seamus.
+Apparently, Seamus was quite the character.
+He loved going for rides in the car and growling at people who passed by the vehicle – in a “keep moving – nothing to see here” kind of way.
+This hobby (or habit) so amused the family that they wanted to memorialize it in a second portrait.
+The final portrait was …